 Les Grands Marechaux is another contender for the best value Bordeaux wine produced today.
 In fact, their other Bordeaux estate, Guigault, and their special wine, Gigault Cuvee Viva, as well as Chateau Belle Coline are all strong examples of Bordeaux value wines well that are well worth taking a look at.

 When to Drink Chateau Les Grands Marechaux, Anticipated Maturity, Decanting Time

 Chateau Les Grands Marechaux is better with at least 1-2 years of aging in good vintages.
 Young vintages can be decanted and served, or allowed to air for up to 1 hour.

 Older vintages might need very little decanting, just enough to remove the sediment.
 Chateau Les Grands Marechaux offers its best drinking and should reach peak maturity between 1-9 years of age after the vintage.

 Serving Chateau Les Grands Marechaux with Wine, Food, Pairing Tips

 Chateau Les Grands Marechaux is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-Chateau Les Grands Marechaux is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Les Grands Marechaux is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Les Grands Marechaux is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Les Grands Marechaux is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, pasta, and an assortment of cheeses.